What Sonos speaker you should buy depends on a few things.

 - Play 3: The best thing about the Sonos play 3 is undoubtedly its bass which will leave you enchanted.
 It has a compact design thanks to which you can easily transport it and its price is not so exaggerated either.
 But it has been discontinued.

 - Sonos Five: Finally the Sonos Five – in terms of sound, it is clearly much superior to the aforementioned and it currently offers one of the best sounds on the market.
+It is also the only speaker that connects directly to a record player.

 - Sonos Roam: The roam is ultra-portable and the cheapest speaker overall.
 But it will not work as a surround speaker and it has the weakest sound quality (but still excellent, especially for the price).
 This is the speaker to get if you plan to take it with you to different places.